YiannisDi/Portfolio/README.md

 A simple portfolio website I made to relearn html, css and javascript.

 All of the text in the page is a placeholder, none of it is real.

+- Minor AI usage for the generation of the placeholder text.